 Often children who are experiencing bullying will refuse to discuss what is wrong with their parents, as well as being subject to unexpected mood swings, anxiety or crying.
 They may also be reluctant to get out bed or go to school, or could become fearful about going to school at all.

 Upon coming home from school, you might find that your child is missing possessions or has unexplained cuts or bruises.
 If they start to frequently come home hungry, or start to ask for more food or lunch money to take to school, it could potentially be a sign that their food is being taken from them.

-It is important that parents and carers take care of their own wellbeing and be aware of their own feelings and emotions when helping their children or children in their care.
-It is recommended parents and carers get some support by talking to someone they can trust, and seek professional help for yourself and family if you need it.
+It is important that parents and carers take care of their own wellbeing and be aware of their own feelings and emotions when helping their child or children in their care.
+It is recommended that parents and carers get some support by talking to someone they can trust, and seek professional help for yourself and family if you need it.